Naveen4243/Project/README.md

 👉 The API currently performs keyword matching in the metadata titles to find relevant resources.

-👉 The image upload is optional and stored as received_image.webp for further development.
+👉 The entire README.md file will tell you how to run this locally.

 ---